hasura/agentic-data-access-benchmark/README.md

 [^20]: Yu et al. (2018).
 Spider: A Large-Scale Human-Labeled Dataset for Complex and Cross-Domain Semantic Parsing and Text-to-SQL Task
 [^21]: Wang et al. (2023).
 Semantic Parsing in Enterprise: Current Status and Future Directions
 [^22]: Li et al. (2023).
 Complex Query Construction for Modern Database Question Answering Systems
+[^23]: FRAMES: Fact, Fetch, and Reason: A Unified Evaluation of Retrieval-Augmented Generation
+[^24]: MultiHop-RAG: Benchmarking Retrieval-Augmented Generation for Multi-Hop Queries
+[^25]: Toolformer: Language Models Can Teach Themselves to Use Tools
+[^26]: ToolQA: A Dataset for LLM Question Answering with External Tools
+[^27]: API-Bank: A Comprehensive Benchmark for Tool-Augmented LLMs
+[^28]: ACUTE-EVAL: Improved Dialogue Evaluation with Optimized Questions and Multi-turn Comparisons